google/secrets-gradle-plugin/README.md

     // to another properties file in your root project. propertiesFileName 'secrets.properties'

+    // A properties file containing default secret values.
+This file can be checked in version
+    // control.
+    defaultPropertiesFileName = 'secrets.defaults.properties'

     // Configure which keys should be ignored by the plugin by providing regular expressions.
     // "sdk.dir" is ignored by default.
     ignoreList.add("keyToIgnore") // Ignore the key "keyToIgnore"